RHIT-CSSE/csse220/Homework/RefactoringInheritance/README.md

 ## Rubric:

-To Pass this assignment you will need to:
+To earn a 100% for the assignment you must do the following tasks:

-- Part 1: (no deliverable) Understand and Re-design Particle and TagPlayer
+0. (no deliverable) Study the provided code adn watch video explaining project
-- Part 2: To Pass - Refactor the code for Particle and TagPlayer and create a super class
+1. (35% of grade) Refactor the code for Particle and TagPlayer and create a super class
-- Part 3: To Pass - Create and complete the ChargedParticle class and modify SimulationViewer and SimulationComponent
+2. (35% of grade) Create and complete the ChargedParticle class and modify SimulationViewer and SimulationComponent
-- Part 4: To Pass - Complete the Person class and modify SimulationViewer and SimulationComponent
+3. (30% of grade) Complete the Person class and modify SimulationViewer and SimulationComponent

 ## Starting Point